opnsense/docs/source/development/examples/helloworld.rst

 the standard behaviour is already sufficient for your modules/application.

-Which is the model xml template, our skeleton starts with something like
+Which is the model XML template, our skeleton starts with something like
 this:

 .. code-block:: xml